Obamacare Is More Popular Than Ever, Poll Finds

-A new CNN/ORC poll found more people favored than opposed the health care law
+A new CNN/ORC poll found more people favored than opposed the health care law+ READ ARTICLE

 More Americans hold positive views about Obamacare than hold negative views for the first time since the Patient Protection and Affordable Care Act passed in 2010, according to a new poll from CNN/ORC.